matn7/Google-Platform-Notes/flashcard/Microservices.md

 5. 'docker run -p [hostport]:[containerport] [image_name]': To start a docker based on a given image.
 6. 'docker ps': To show all running containers.
 7. 'docker ps -a': To show all containers including running and stopped.
-8. 'dokcer container start [container-ID]': To start one or more stopped containers.
+8. 'docker container start [container-ID]': To start one or more stopped containers.
 9. 'docker container pause [container-ID]': To pause all processed within one or more container.
 10. 'docker container unpause [container-ID]': To resume/unpause all processed within one or more containers.
 11. 'docker container stop [container-ID]': To stop one or more running containers.